Blog

 5. Step Therapy ("Fail First") Rules

-Step therapy, also known as "fail first" protocols, is a cost-containment strategy where insurers require patients to try and fail on lower-cost treatments before covering more expensive or specialized therapies.
-While this approach helps control costs, it can delay access to necessary treatments, particularly for patients with chronic or complex conditions.
-If your plan includes step therapy, it's important to understand how it may affect your access to the appropriate care.
-Be sure to familiarize yourself with the appeals process to expedite access to the treatments you need if the policy delays your care.
+Step therapy (or ‘fail first’ protocols) requires patients to try lower-cost treatments before covering more expensive options.
+While it helps control costs, it can delay access to necessary treatments, especially for chronic or complex conditions.
+If your plan includes step therapy, understand how it affects your care access and familiarize yourself with the appeals process to expedite treatment if necessary.

 6. Lifetime/Annual Maximum Loopholes